TempeHS/2024IST_Ashton.C_Sky_High/README.md

 ### Key Features

 - **Character Movement**: Smooth movement mechanics using W, A, and D. W is used for jumping, and A and D for horizontal movement.
 The game focuses on parkour skills like jumping between platforms.

-- **Falling Platforms**: Added falling platforms to increase the challenge, forcing players to make quick decisions or face falling and having to restart parts of the level.

-- **Level Progression**: Players advance by reaching a flag at the end of each level, tying into the parkour theme of climbing higher and aiming for the top.
+- **Level Progression**: Players advance by going through a portal at the end of each level, tying into the parkour theme of climbing higher and aiming for the top.

-- **Music**: Created a simple soundtrack using Soundtrap to give the game a sense of excitement, though the focus remained primarily on gameplay mechanics rather than visuals or audio complexity.
+- **Music**: My partner has made a soundtrack for audio background to give the game a sense of excitement, though the focus remained primarily on gameplay mechanics rather than visuals or audio complexity.

 ## Final Thoughts